danodz/twitter-clone-school/server/API_DOCS.md

 # Setup and ports

-Run `yarn install` to install dependencies, and then `yarn start` to start the server.
+Run `yarn install` to install dependencies, and then `yarn start:server` to start the server.

 The server runs on port **31415**, so you can access the server at `http://localhost:31415/`.
 As a test, you can go to `http://localhost:31415/api/me/profile`.
 You should see a JSON object shown in the browser: